North Anthony Boulevard Historic District

 North Anthony Boulevard Historic District is a national historic district located at Fort Wayne, Indiana.
 The district encompasses 296 contributing buildings in a predominantly residential section of Fort Wayne, extending along North Anthony Boulevard from Lake Avenue in the south to Vance Avenue in the north.
 An overlapping designation includes all of the rights of way in the district, plus those on the rest of North Anthony south to the Maumee River, as well as on South Anthony Boulevard south of the river.

-The district is notable for its interaction between the tastes and preferences of private developers and home-buyers with a publicly-funded and enacted City Beautiful urban plan.
-Multiple phases of development occurred along North Anthony, with varying lot widths and home styles conforming to a general pattern favoring uniform setbacks and allées, originally planted with London plane trees, along its entire length.
+The district is notable for its interaction between the tastes and preferences of private developers and homebuyers with a publicly funded and enacted City Beautiful urban plan.
+Multiple phases of development occurred along North Anthony, with varying lot widths and home styles conforming to a general pattern favoring uniform setbacks and avenues, originally planted with London plane trees, along its entire length.
 North Anthony's development is directly related to the implementation of the 1912 plan for Parks and Boulevards for the city of Fort Wayne by city planner and landscape architect George Kessler, prior to which the boulevard was called Walton Avenue, and ended at State Street (then Pfeiffer Avenue).

 The majority of the area was developed from about 1918 to 1930, with infill development continuing into the 1950s.
 These homes include notable examples of Colonial Revival, Tudor Revival, American Foursquare, and American Craftsman bungalow styles of residential architecture.
 Other styles include English Cottage, Dutch Colonial Revival, Arts and Crafts, and California bungalow.
 The mode style is American Foursquare, followed by Colonial Revival.